hikingmountain/dressing-in-order_PC-client/README.md

 ## Introduction
 While browsing the github website, I came across the code of the paper,"Dressing in Order: Recurrent Person Image Generation for Pose Transfer, Virtual Try-on and Outfit Editing" and found its functions very useful, especially the try-on function.
 Nowadays, online shopping is very popular.
 When customers are shopping clothes online, they need a tool to try on the clothes they like.
 I think the dressing-in-order PC-client can meet their needs.

-1、做这个项目的动机
-2、这个项目主要面向什么用户

 ## Functions and Usage
-This project based on QT6.3 IDE is mainly developed in C++ language.

-1、这个项目是用什么工具、什么语言开发。项目代码包括哪两部分。
+This project consists of two modules.
+One is a graphical user interface module which was developed in C++ language based on Qt6 creator, which is my main contribution.
+The other is an image generation module, which is <a href="https://github.com/cuiaiyu/dressing-in-order" target="_blank">the code</a> written by the original authors.

+### Functions

 2、软件的主要功能介绍
 3、软件使用步骤